Wichita North High School: Bio-Med

 The Bio-Med Program is a four-year program that offers a core science curriculum as well as Project Lead the Way Biomedical Sciences elective courses.
 Students in the program are able to receive health industry certifications in areas such as EMT, EKG tech, Phlebotomy tech, CNA, CMA, and HHA.

 AVID

 The AVID (Advancement Via Individual Determination) program has been at North High for over a decade, helping students gain college and career readiness skills.
 In 2017 North High earned National Demonstration/Site of Distinction status.

 Extracurricular activities

 Athletics

 The Redhawks compete in the Greater Wichita Athletic League and are classified as a 6A school, the largest classification in Kansas according to the KSHSAA.
 Throughout its history, Wichita North has won 22 state championships in various sports.
-Many graduates have gone on to participate in Division I, Division II, and Division III athletics.